arthtyagi/ibm-datascience/README.md

 I hope this repository is helpful to you.

 ## NOTE:
 This is not an official help resource by IBM, it's my own production.
-I thought it might help a some people doing these     courses.
+I thought it might help some people doing these     courses.

 I'm also planning on building repositories with resources for other Machine Learning and DeepLearning courses for fun.